An Optimal Algorithm for Finding Champions in Tournament Graphs: Abstract

 \section{Abstract}

-A tournament graph $T = \left(V, E \right)$ is an oriented complete graph, which can be used to model a round-robin tournament between $n$ players.
+A tournament graph is a complete directed graph, which can be used to model a round-robin tournament between $n$ players.
 In this paper, we address the problem of finding a champion of the tournament, also known as Copeland winner, which is a player that wins the highest number of matches.
-Solving this problem has important implications on several Information Retrieval applications, including Web search, conversational IR, machine translation, question answering, recommender systems, etc. Our goal is to solve the problem by minimizing the number of times we probe the adjacency matrix, i.e., the number of matches played.
-We prove that any deterministic/randomized algorithm finding a champion with constant success probability requires $\Omega(\ell n)$ comparisons, where $\ell$ is the number of matches lost by the champion.
-We then present an optimal deterministic algorithm matching this lower bound without knowing $\ell$ and we extend our analysis to three strictly related problems.
-Lastly, we conduct a comprehensive experimental assessment of the proposed algorithms to speed up a state-of-the-art solution for ranking on public data.
-Results show that our proposals speed up the retrieval of the champion up to $13\times$ in this scenario.
+In detail, we aim to investigate algorithms that find the champion by playing a low number of matches.
+Solving this problem allows us to speed up several Information Retrieval and Recommender System applications, including question answering, conversational search, etc. Indeed, these applications often search for the champion inducing a round-robin tournament among the players by employing a machine learning model to estimate who wins each pairwise comparison.
+Our contribution, thus, allows finding the champion by performing a low number of model inferences.
+We prove that any deterministic or randomized algorithm finding a champion with constant success probability requires $\Omega(\ell n)$ comparisons, where $\ell$ is the number of matches lost by the champion.
+We then present an asymptotically-optimal deterministic algorithm matching this lower bound without knowing $\ell$, and we extend our analysis to three variants of the problem.
+Lastly, we conduct a comprehensive experimental assessment of the proposed algorithms on a question answering task on public data.
+Results show that our proposed algorithms speed up the retrieval of the champion up to $13\times$ with respect to the state-of-the-art algorithm that perform the full tournament.

 }